Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Discussions

 \textbf{RQ2.} \textbf{\em What are the primary contributions of existing cybergrooming research in both fields?}

+Computational science, in contrast, focuses on \textbf{\em machine learning (ML)} and \textbf{\em natural language processing (NLP)} to detect grooming behaviors and analyze communication patterns.
+ML models efficiently process vast datasets, identifying patterns and anomalies indicative of grooming activity, reducing the burden on human moderators.
+Techniques such as \textbf{\em sentiment analysis} assess emotional cues, \textbf{\em chatbot simulations} replicate grooming scenarios for training and prevention, and \textbf{\em automated detection algorithms} provide real-time monitoring.
+NLP enables the identification of subtle linguistic cues, such as persuasion and manipulation tactics.
+The methods used in cybergrooming research are summarized in Tables~\ref{tab:evaluation-methods-social} and \ref{tab:evaluation-methods-computational} in the appendices, with Fig.~\ref{fig:datasets} providing an overview of the datasets employed.

 Social science research provides a detailed understanding of the \textbf{\em personal and psychological aspects} of grooming, shaping targeted prevention programs, and uncovering social dynamics that increase vulnerability.
-These studies support \textbf{\em policy development and education initiatives} by informing intervention strategies tailored to groomers' and victims' behaviors and motivations.
+These studies support \textbf{\em policy development and education initiatives} by informing intervention strategies tailored to groomers' and victims' behaviors and motivations. \\ Recent prevention efforts operationalize parental education and awareness through evaluated interventions, including multilingual web platforms supporting parents, educators, and children in recognizing and responding to online grooming~\cite{kupcova2024innovative}.
+These approaches align with empirical evidence linking parental attitudes and protective behaviors to adolescents’ online risk exposure~\cite{lundrigan2025relationship}.

 Computational research contributes by developing \textbf{\em scalable, real-time monitoring and detection systems} that process vast amounts of online interactions, identifying grooming behaviors and supporting law enforcement efforts.
 The integration of \textbf{\em machine learning models and NLP tools} enhances detection accuracy and efficiency, enabling timely intervention.
 While social science research refines our understanding of grooming behaviors, computational methods operationalize this knowledge into technological solutions that can be deployed at scale.